What is sulfate attack?

 After the concrete sets, additional sulfates are problematic.
 Ettringite formation is an expansive reaction which causes cracking in hardened cement paste.

 Ettringite deposits in concrete are not always a sign of either sulfate attack or delayed ettringite formation.
-Cycles of wetting and drying may allow ettringite to dissolve and then redeposit in voids.
+Cycles of wetting and drying may allow ettringite that was already present to dissolve and then redeposit in voids.
 Such deposits are harmless; they do not “clog” air voids or render them incapable of protecting the concrete from freeze-thaw damage.

 Once all the monosulfate is gone, the sulfates react with calcium ions and water to form gypsum.
 This, too, is an expansive reaction that causes cracking.